softcert/RSyntaxTextArea/README.md

 is touched to include json file to the generated archive and add reference to it to the manifest.

-The json itself is still an empty file, no data is aggregated to it, neither syntax of the data is defined.
+JUNIT test coverage obtained from jacoco analysis tool is used as birth certificate data.
+Assumption is that build (and packing the jar) fails if JUNIT test cases fail, so passed/fail is not used as level of quality.

 The commands that do the trick are
+ * gradle jacocoTestReport; does the junit test case coverity analysis
+  * Creates results (as megabytes of data) to build/reports/jacoco/test/jacocoTestReport.xml
- * gradle doBirthCertificateAnalysis ; Creates the empty json file birthcertificate/birthcertificate.json
+ * gradle doBirthCertificateAnalysis ; Reads the jacocoTestReport.xml and creates json out of it to file birthcertificate/birthcertificate.json
  * gradle uploadArchives ; If the json file is found, includes the json file to the created archive and adds a reference to it to the manifest file.
 If the file does not exist a line 'birthCertificate:' is written.

+The birth certificate json is like:
+{"BirthCertificate": {
+	"method": "JUNIT"{
+		"coverage": "jacoco"{
+			"type":"INSTRUCTION"{
+				"missed":"66729"
+				"covered":"38996"}
+			}
+			"type":"BRANCH"{
+				"missed":"9806"
+				"covered":"3007"}
+			}
+			"type":"LINE"{
+				"missed":"16398"
+				"covered":"9445"}
+			}
+			"type":"COMPLEXITY"{
+				"missed":"8702"
+				"covered":"2883"}
+			}
+			"type":"METHOD"{
+				"missed":"1941"
+				"covered":"1446"}
+			}
+			"type":"CLASS"{
+				"missed":"92"
+				"covered":"206"}
+			}
+		}
+	}
+}

 Later:
- * The doBirthCertificateAnalysis can aggregate real data from different test resutl sources to the json.
  * The birth certificate gradle routines can be separeted to own gradle task class.

 # FROM THE ORIGINAL PROJECT